felleg/felleg.gitlab.io-backup/content/posts/20201024-password-managers.md

   - best practices
 ---

+*(Disclaimer: I have no ties to any of the products or developers listed in this article.
+No one paid me or asked me to write this.

-*(Disclaimer: I am not a security expert.
+Also, I am not a security expert (if I was, I probably would not share one of my real passwords).
 Though I try to have the best possible practices, I cannot guarantee these tips will prevent you from getting hacked.
 Know that every security setup is as secure as its weakest link.
 Please remember to be critical when security topics are being discussed.)*

 ---